Elyse Tonna

 Artists: Fernando Ferreira, Marija Rasa Kudabaite, Samuel Ciantar, Rakel Vella, Charlene Galea, Alfred Graf

-Beyond What Drifts Us Apart (BWDUA), is a multi-year research project which attempts to uncover the less dominant narratives associated with the environments surrounding historic coastal towers in Malta.
-Aside from challenging the colonial narratives associated with these sites of cultural significance, BWDUA aims to initiate investigations and understand the consequent relationships developed/developing between their surrounding impacted landscapes and non-human communities.
-Employing decolonial and post-anthropocentric perspectives, BWDUA recognise that current realities, converging to a climate collapse and an overabundance of technological systems, have exploited natural systems and cycles.
+Beyond What Drifts Us Apart (BWDUA) is a multi-year research project which endeavours to uncover the less dominant narratives associated with the environments surrounding historic coastal towers in Malta.
+Beyond challenging the colonial narratives associated with these culturally significant sites, BWDUA seeks to initiate investigations into the consequent relationships that have developed or are developing between their surrounding impacted landscapes and non-human communities.
+Employing decolonial and post-anthropocentric perspectives, BWDUA acknowledges that current realities, converging towards a climate collapse and an overabundance of technological systems, have exploited natural systems and cycles.

-As a project, it therefore further intersects climate justice, territorial defend and bio-cultural diversity preservation.
+As a project, it thus intersects further with climate justice, territorial defense, and biocultural diversity preservation.

 Past projects